keymetrics/doc-pm2/en/runtime/integration/docker.md

 The `--web [port]` option allows to expose all vital signs (docker instance + application) via a JSON API.

-?> After installing pm2 in your shell, run `pm2-runtime -h` to get all options available
+ After installing pm2 in your shell, run `pm2-runtime -h` to get all options available {: .tip}

 ### You are ready